Medical Research Matters to Missouri

 Tell your members of Congress to increase funding for the National Institutes of Health now!

 Research funded by the National Institutes of Health saves lives and improves the health of all Americans.
 In Missouri this year there are some 110,000 people with Alzheimer's disease and more than 13,000 people will die from cancer and over 14,500 people from heart disease.
 These facts make NIH research particularly important.

 But did you know that NIH research also improves Missouri's economy?

-Last year, organizations in Missouri received more than 1,000 grants from the NIH totaling nearly $470 million.
-That money helped support almost 7,300 jobs and spurred nearly $1.16 billion in economic activity in Missouri.
+Last year, organizations in Missouri received more than 1,200 grants from the NIH totaling over $530 million.
+That money helped support more than 7,500 jobs and spurred over $1.3 billion in economic activity in Missouri.

-Send a message to Missouri's senators and representatives, urging them to improve the health and economic well-being of our state and to increase funding for the NIH now.
+Send a message to your members of Congress, urging them to improve Missouri's health and economic well-being and to increase funding for the NIH again this year.

 Fund NIH.
 Fund hope. #keepNIHstrong.